OpenAPI

 Constants for Single Value Enums

 Before JSON Schema 2019 was included in OpenAPI 3.1, using an enum with a single value was the only way to specify a constant.
-If you are still using OpenAPI 3.0, the example below is how to specify that a constant string is returned in a response:
+If you are still using OpenAPI 3.0, the example below shows how to specify that a constant string is returned in a response:

 openapi: 3.0.0